360Parminder/yingzi-vscode/README.md

 ## Shameless Plug

-Halcyon is also available for [Sublime Text, Atom, iTerm, and more!](https://halcyon-theme.netlify.com/).
+Yingzi is also available for [Sublime Text, Atom, iTerm, and more!](https://yingzi.netlify.com/).